saradixon177/saradixon177/README.md

 ## Introduction ⚡
 **I am a Geospatial Engineer and Data Analyst who focuses on utilizing data and research to solve problems and improve workflows.
 I am interested in taking my skills and applying them to climate and environnetal issues.**

 For the past four years, I have scaled and managed a key geospatial service from the ground up.
-Additionally, I use SQL queries to summarize our geospatial processing metrics and identify opportunities to improve our customer experiences.
+Additionally, I use SQL to summarize our geospatial processing metrics and identify opportunities to improve our customer experiences.

 Beyond the screen, I am a lover of the outdoors and creative hobbies - you can find me camping, hiking, and picking up my crochet hook or a great book 🏔